Causes of Hair Loss for Black Men

 Hair loss is an extremely sensitive subject for men.
 It takes a lot of courage to acknowledge that you have a hair loss problem and further bravery to seek out treatment and advice.

-The Most Common Causes of Hair Loss for Black Men Because of Hair Styling: Dreadlocks
+One of the Most Common Causes of Hair Loss for Black Men Is Choosing to Wear Dreadlocks

 Dreadlocks have both religious and cultural significance for African American and Caribbean men.
 For black men, wearing this hair style can be considered a symbol of strength and rebellion against European colonialism.
 However, behind the symbolism and beauty of dreadlocks lay the unfortunate reality that locs are one of the most common causes of hair loss for black men outside of Male Pattern Baldness.
 Dreadlocks can trigger hair loss conditions such as Traction Alopecia and Central Centrifugal Cicatricial Alopecia.